BillJr99/Ursinus-CS274/_pages/Labs/lab-alu1bit.md

 3. Create a structural ALU component that wires together a 2-bit and gate, a 2-bit or gate, and a full adder, and then multiplexes them together according to a select input, as shown in this design:
 <br>
 <img src="https://www.researchgate.net/profile/V-Bhanumathi/publication/321814052/figure/fig2/AS:745655408529409@1554789511084/Functional-block-diagram-of-one-bit-ALU_W640.jpg" alt="1 bit ALU">
+Your ALU will include an input called `ALUOp`, which is a `std_logic_vector(1 downto 0)`.
+You will wire this to the select input of the mux to choose which operation your ALU will perform!

 When finished with this base design, make the following modification.